Canada Caregiver Program 2024: A Pathway to Permanent Residency in Canada

 Understanding the Home Child Care Provider Pilot

-The Home Child Care Provider Pilot is designed for individuals who work as caregivers for children either in their own homes or in their employer’s private residences.
+The Home Child Care Provider Pilot is designed for individuals who work as caregiver in Toronto either in their own homes or in their employer’s private residences.
 To be eligible for this pilot program, you must meet the following requirements:

 1. Qualifying Work Experience: You must have worked full-time in Canada as a home child care provider, excluding experience as a foster parent.
 The work experience should fall under the National Occupational Classification (NOC) code 44100.